Is internet tax deductible?

 Common scenario: You work from home full-time running an online business and use internet 8 hours/day for work, 4 hours/day personal = 67% business use.
 On an $80/month bill, you'd deduct approximately $53/month ($636/year).

-Choose one reasonable method, document it, and apply it consistently.
-The IRS expects a logical approach, not perfection.
+Pick one method, note it in your records, and apply it consistently year to year.
+The IRS expects a logical approach — not a perfect log.

 Example calculations